kundyz/JavaScript/README.md

 Task
 * Create a basic HTML web page or use the index.html file provided.
 * Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.
+  * Make sure you have a column for date/time, city, state, country, shape, and comment at the very least.